learn-co-curriculum/instructor-candidate-debugging-challenge-frontend/README.md

 In the browser, generate a gravatar with the text "flatiron" first since the database is already seeded with comments for this phrase.

-All coding for this challenge will happen in the `src/index.js` file.
-No other file needs to be changed, but you may be interested in what is in the other files.
+All coding for this challenge will happen in the `src/index.js` file. **No other file needs to be changed**.
+If a candidate wants to look at other files, try to steer them back to `index.js`.

 ### 1. The page refreshes when I try to add a comment